yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-7.4 Why Can't You Update State Directly Without setState()?
+7.4 Why Can't Update State Directly Without setState()?
 > - setState() trigger re-rendering of the components.
 When we want to update state again and again we must need to setState otherwise it doesn't work correctly.
 <br/><br/>